taikatta/Konyvkucko/README.md

 Please note, that although this section contains a form, information entered into the fields will not feed anywhere, as the scope of the project does not include any back-end functionality.

 At the Footer I used [Font Awesome](https://fontawesome.com/icons/facebook-square)'s Facebook icon.
+Clicking on the icon will open the Konyvkucko's Facebook page in a new tab.

 ### Features Left to Implement
 * I would like to add all the books we have at the library and also a search bar, to make it easier to search within the books.